badtuxx/giropops-monitoring/README.md

 4) Set "Enabled" and "Script Enabled" to "True"

-5) Set all channel, icons, etc. as you need
+5) Set all channels, icons, etc. as you need

 6) Paste contents of [rocketchat/incoming-webhook.js](conf/rocketchat/incoming-webhook.js) into Script field.

 7) Create Integration.
-You;ll see some values apper.
+You will see some values appear.
 Copy WebHook URL and proceed to "Integration between Rocket.Chat and AlertManager" section.

 8) Remove giropops stack
 ```